Dream Lands Design

 How Much Does the Solar Rebate in NSW Cost?

 While the quantity of rebates received varies based on the system selected, an average solar installation in SA should provide $4000 in STC solar rebates.
-In this example, a solar system with at least 5Kw rated nominal output and approximately 20 solar panels are considered “average.”
+In this example, a solar system with at least 5Kw rated nominal output and approximately 20 solar panels is considered “average.”

 Solar System Installed KwNumber of STCsRebate Value in Southern Australia